We’re subjected to chemical toxins every day. Here are three of the worst toxins you regularly come into contact with – and how to avoid them.

 Phthalates can also cause problems in infants.
 One study looked at levels of two common phthalates, MEP and MBP, in maternal breast milk.
 They found that the higher the level of MEP, the lower the free testosterone in male children.
 (27) Another study found that newborn children of mothers with high phthalate levels had alertness problems that lasted for years.
 (28)

 Finally, phthalates in high concentrations have also been shown to cause premature sexual development in girls.
 (29)

 The big problem is that phthalates are everywhere.
 Here are just some of the products in which they are commonly found:

-One report in 2002 tested levels of the two most common phthalates in cosmetic products – DEP and DBP – and found:
+One report in 2002 tested levels of phthalates in cosmetic products, and found them in: (30)

 The good news is that phthalate use seems to be going down.
-Results from a 2010 FDA survey show that only about 10% of cosmetic products overall contain any of the common phthalates.
-However, 11 out of 25 fragrances surveyed still contained phthalates, as did 8 out of 17 hair products.
-Keep in mind that this survey is far from exhaustive.
+Results from a 2010 FDA survey show that only about 10% of cosmetic products overall contain any of the common phthalates, though 11 out of 25 fragrances surveyed still contained phthalates, as did 8 out of 17 hair products.
+(31)

 You’re not going to be able to avoid phthalates 100% in the modern age.
 However, we can try to limit our exposure to them.

 Here are a few things you can do to avoid phthalates:

 - Stay away from store bought makeup, and either make your own or find a phthalate-free brand.